- Provisional deal between Parliament and Council reached on Monday

 - Over €479.1 million on top of Commission's proposal for key priorities such as health, the young and climate action

 - Essential funding restored for key programmes cut by EU governments

 - Deal still to be formally endorsed by Council and Parliament

-After Council has formally adopted the compromise, it will be submitted for approval to the Committee on Budgets, then voted on in plenary in the European Parliament (during the November session in Strasbourg) and signed into law by its President.
+After Council has formally adopted the compromise, it will be discussed in the Committee on Budgets on Thursday (18 November), then voted on in plenary in the European Parliament (during the November session in Strasbourg) and signed into law by its President.